 #3: Don’t Take Days Off

-The trick is to ramp it up over time, so that you don’t overextend yourself each day.
+The trick is to ramp your routines up over time so that you don’t overextend yourself.

-You can start with 20-minute sessions and work your way up to hour-long sessions.
+Example: You can start with 20-minute HIIT sessions every other day and work your way up to hour-long sessions every day.

 #4: Set Goals